umair-gujjar/react-router-transitions/README.md

 React router transitions enable transitions support in react-router, it supports history and supports all kind of animations.

-The main goal of this module is to be able to handle history and link it to the correct animation.
+The main goal of this module is to handle history navigation by providing the correct animation if the user go back or go forward.
 It's a requirement especially on mobile to provide a great user experience.

 ## Install